 While plant-based products and other protein sources are taking off, lab-grown meat, in particular, faces a few obstacles.

-Fake meat sounds icky.
-Many consumers face a psychological barrier towards eating lab-grown foods and may prefer the familiar taste of real meat products.
+First, fake meat often sounds icky.
+Many consumers face a psychological barrier toward eating lab-grown foods and may prefer the familiar taste of traditional meat products.

-While groups like aforementioned Shojinmeat Project are acclimating future consumers to cultured meat, this socialization will need to happen on a global scale.
+While groups like the aforementioned Shojinmeat Project are looking to acclimate future consumers to cultured meat, this socialization will need to happen on a global scale.

-One of the main reasons that lab-grown meat is so expensive is due to the prevalence of fetal bovine serum, or FBS, in meatless products.
+One of the main reasons that lab-grown meat is so expensive is due to fetal bovine serum, or FBS, being prevalent in these products.
 FBS, which is extracted from cow fetuses, is a core and costly ingredient in lab-grown meat.
 As noted above, bovine cell lines remain notoriously difficult to source, even for larger companies with greater resources than new entrants.
 Given the popularity of synthetic meats among consumers and the strong commercial potential of such products, incumbents have little reason to share the biological materials underlying their innovation with potential competitors.

-However, startups are looking to eliminate FBS from the meatless equation, in order to cut costs.
-Just has reported that it has developed a method to grow cell cultured chicken without FBS, while Memphis Meats is validating methods to produce its meats without the ingredient.
+However, startups are looking to eliminate FBS from the meatless equation in order to cut costs.
+Eat Just has reported that it has developed a method to grow cell-cultured chicken without FBS, while Upside Foods is validating methods to produce its meats without the ingredient.

 The automation of meat production could have far-reaching job implications for the agriculture industry.
-The meat sector is the largest employer within US agriculture, and mainstream meatless consumption could create chaos and eliminate jobs across the entire meat production value chain.
+The meat sector is the largest employer within US agriculture, and mainstream meatless consumption could create economic challenges that eliminate jobs across the meat production value chain.

 The race is on.